Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/coordSystemBuilder.md

   public List getTransformType();
 ~~~

-## Writing a CoordSysBuilderIF class
+## Writing a subclass of CoordSystemBuilder

 These are the steps taken by `CoordSystemBuilder` to add `CoordinateSystems`: